 The new laboratory facility is expected to consume nearly 30% less energy than similar university facilities.
 It is also expected to save about 79% of the domestic water through reuse techniques.

 The building also features energy saving façades, shading systems, sensors, roof insulations and HVAC systems.
 It is anticipated that it will achieve LEED Gold certification.

 University of Utah’s new innovation centre, the James L. Sorenson Molecular Biotechnology Building, was officially dedicated in 2012.

 NBBJ Architects and EDA Architects were selected in 2009 to design the facility.

 The NBBJ/EDA joint venture was also the master plan designer of the pharmacy campus.

-Construction of the building is being carried out by Jacobsen Construction under a $54m contract with the State of Utah.
+Construction of the building was carried out by Jacobsen Construction under a $54m contract with the State of Utah.

-Van Boerum & Frank Associates (VBFA) is the mechanical engineer and Envision Engineering is the electrical engineer.
+Van Boerum & Frank Associates (VBFA) was the mechanical engineer and Envision Engineering was the electrical engineer.

-Psomas is the civil engineering consultant.
-ArcSitio is the landscaping engineer.
-Atelier Ten is the environmental design and building services consultant.
+Psomas was the civil engineering consultant.
+ArcSitio was the landscaping engineer.
+Atelier Ten was the environmental design and building services consultant.

-Other consultant engineers include Gale Bate, Colin Gordon, Dunn & Associates, Spectrum and CCP.
+Other consultant engineers included Gale Bate, Colin Gordon, Dunn & Associates, Spectrum and CCP.